rubyjs/therubyracer/README.md

 process.
 When therubyracer is installed, it will find this gem if it is present and link against the v8 binaries contained therein.

-If you cannot, or do not wish to use the libv8 rubygem, then you can either install libv8 with you operating system's packaging system or you can [build it from source][2].
+If you cannot, or do not wish to use the libv8 rubygem, you can either install libv8 with you operating system's packaging system or you can [build it from source][2].
 If you build from source, be sure to set the library=shared option.
 Also, if you install this shared library into a place that is not on your standard lib and include paths, then you can pass your non-standard locations to therubyracer using the `--with-v8-include` and `--with-v8-lib` configuration options.